- Courses and Registration

 Required documentation must be written in English, state your name, date of birth, full date when you were vaccinated and must clearly state the meningitis vaccine was administered to you.
 You may submit one of the following acceptable documents:

-UT Arlington students who do not submit the proper vaccination documentation will be dropped before the first class day of the session.
+UT Arlington students who do not submit the proper vaccination documentation may be dropped from their classes or prevented from subsequent enrollment.

 No, only new students who fully comply with the state meningitis vaccine law will be allowed to move into campus housing.